-Over time, CalChoice will continue monitoring pricing and curtailment data to determine if regional grid conditions are materially changing - five years is a relatively brief period of time for such an analysis, particularly when the composition of resources interconnected to California's bulk electric system continues to undergo significant changes, and while LCE finds this information to be helpful, it is also mindful that such changes may substantially alter the trajectory of pricing data at this node.
-To the extent that negative prices become more severe (meaning, more deeply negative), LCE may adapt its bidding strategy to limit potential financial impacts to its CCA program.
-Curtailed energy volumes will also be monitored over time, but based on MWh curtailed to date, LCE does not foresee any imminent concerns impacting its achievement of compliance with RPS procurement mandates.
+Over time, CalChoice will continue monitoring pricing and curtailment data to determine if regional grid conditions are materially changing - five years is a relatively brief period of time for such an analysis, particularly when the composition of resources interconnected to California's bulk electric system continues to undergo significant changes, and while the City finds this information to be helpful, it is also mindful that such changes may substantially alter the trajectory of pricing data at this node.
+To the extent that negative prices become more severe (meaning, more deeply negative), the CCA program understands that LCE may adapt its bidding strategy to limit potential financial impacts.
+Curtailed energy volumes will also be monitored by CalChoice over time, but based on MWh curtailed to date, the CCA program understands that LCE does not foresee any imminent concerns impacting its achievement of compliance with RPS procurement mandates.
+CalChoice is prepared to support similar data monitoring for other supply opportunities that may be pursued by its membership and will coordinate with such members regarding pertinent bidding strategies, as appropriate.

-With this information in mind, LCE has incurred limited exposure to negative price risk (related to its renewable supply portfolio) and, as a result, has been limited in its need to manage exposure to negative market prices.
-This approach to renewable energy contracting was deliberate, allowing LCE to build operational experience and knowledge regarding California's energy market before pursuing contract structures that required a deeper understanding of market tendencies, increased data analysis and more intensive coordination with renewable energy suppliers.
-When LCE pursues future supply agreements that could expose the organization to such risk, and before such procurement opportunities are executed, LCE will consult with CalChoice to perform pertinent analyses that will be intended to bound prospective exposure (in terms of frequency and potential overall cost) related to negative pricing; such analyses will be updated over time, similar to the manner in which the aforementioned WADR analysis has been updated within successive planning documents.
+When the CCA program pursues supply agreements that could expose the organization to negative pricing and curtailment risk, the CCA program will consult with CalChoice to perform pertinent analyses that would be intended to bound prospective exposure (in terms of frequency and potential overall cost) related to negative pricing; such analyses will be updated over time, similar to the manner in which the aforementioned WADR analysis has been updated within successive planning documents.

-Based on information/data derived through such analyses, LCE will coordinate with CalChoice and its scheduling coordinator to develop a bidding strategy, if deemed necessary, that would create desired limitations to such negative price risk, acknowledging however, that any curtailment decisions (related to negative pricing) would reduce the expected quantity of renewable energy to be received from such contracts - such circumstances could necessitate supplemental procurement, if meaningful delivery shortfalls occur.
+When SJP pursues future supply agreements that could expose the organization to such risk, and before such procurement opportunities are executed, SJP will consult with CalChoice to perform pertinent analyses that will be intended to bound prospective exposure (in terms of frequency and potential overall cost) related to negative pricing.
+Based on information/data derived through such analyses, SJP would coordinate with CalChoice and its scheduling coordinator to develop a bidding strategy, if deemed necessary, that would create desired limitations to such negative price risk, acknowledging however, that any curtailment decisions (related to negative pricing) would reduce the expected quantity of renewable energy to be received from such contracts - such circumstances could necessitate supplemental procurement, if meaningful delivery shortfalls occur.

-As for lessons learned from other retail sellers, the City is aware that negative pricing can be particularly punitive in certain geographic regions, so it will need to carefully evaluate any new renewable supply opportunities in consideration of such risk or pursue contract structures - the City is aware that pursuing firm/fixed delivery quantities, as opposed to as-available supply arrangements, can meaningfully reduce, if not entirely eliminate, concerns related to negative pricing (and related decisions to pursue curtailment).
-If the City gains additional insight based on future experience/exposure to negative pricing, it will share such information, if required to do so, in a future RPS Procurement Plan.
+As for lessons learned from other retail sellers, SJP continues to be aware that negative pricing can be particularly punitive in certain geographic regions, so it will need to carefully evaluate any new renewable supply opportunities in consideration of such risk or pursue contract structures - SJP is aware that pursuing firm/fixed delivery quantities, as opposed to as-available supply arrangements, can meaningfully reduce, if not entirely eliminate, concerns related to negative pricing (and related decisions to pursue curtailment).
+If SJP gains additional insight based on future experience/exposure to negative pricing, it will share such information, if required to do so, in a future RPS Procurement Plan.